One dead, another injured following shooting on Wood Street

 BATON ROUGE — Authorities responded to a fatal shooting on Wood Street Saturday night.

-According to authorities, the shooting left one woman dead and another person injured.
+According to officials, the shooting left one woman dead and another person injured.

 Trending News